Harriet Schock: Film and television music

 Schock has written songs for film and television since the 1970s.
 Among the films are Delta Force 2: The Colombian Connection, The Last Dragon and The New Adventures of Pippi Longstocking.
 Television shows include The Partridge Family, The Benny Hill Show and the Jane Seymour TV movie Matters of the Heart.

 Schock wrote the theme song for the PBS series Jakers!
 The Adventures of Piggley Winks, and then provided music for the Henry Jaglom films Going Shopping, Hollywood Dreams (2006), and Irene in Time (2009).

 Schock sang a song titled "The Calling" over the opening and closing credits of the 1983 comedy/parody film Hysterical.
 Part of the song is heard over the opening credits; the full song is heard over the closing credits.

 Acting

 Schock appeared with her band in Henry Jaglom's Irene in Time (2009).

 In 2009 and 2010, Schock took a role in the Henry Jaglom play Just 45 Minutes from Broadway and also appeared in the 2012 film version.

+Personal life

+Schock is a Scientologist, and has reached Operating Theatan VIII, the highest level.